Transform launches with $24.5M in funding for a tool to query and build metrics out of data troves – TechCrunch

 Transform is built around three basic priorities, Handel said.

 The first of these has to do with collective ownership of metrics: by building a single framework for measuring these and identifying them, their theory is that it’s easier for a company to all get on the same page with using them.
-The second of these is to use Transform to simply make the work of the data team more efficient and easier, by turning the most repetitive parts of extracting insights into automated scripts that can be used and reused, giving the data team the ability to spend more time analyzing the data rather than just building datasets.
+The second of these is to use Transform to simply make the work of the data team more efficient and easier, by turning the most repetitive parts of extracting insights into automated scripts that can be used and reused, giving the data team the ability to spend more time analyzing the data rather than just building data sets.
 And third of all, to provide customers with APIs that they can use to embed the metric-extracting tools into other applications, whether in business intelligence or elsewhere.

-The three products it’s introducing today, called Metrics Framework, Metrics Catalog and Metrics API follow from these principles.
+The three products it’s introducing today, called Metrics Framework, Metrics Catalog and Metrics API, follow from these principles.

 Transform is only really launching publicly today, but Handel said that it’s already working with a small handful of customers (unnamed) in a small beta, enough to be confident that what it’s built works as it was intended.
 The funding will be used to continue building out the product as well as bring on more talent and hopefully onboard more businesses to using it.